samringer/samringer.github.io/_posts/2018-09-02-loss-functions.md

 (If the second example doesn't make sense remember that an output of "*0% panda*" is equivalent to "*100% armadillo*".)

 This is the first example we have come across of a **loss function**.
-A loss function lets us combine two numbers (the models prediction and the actual label) into **one number.** The simple loss function above finds the difference between the prediction and the label (*100% - 88% = 12%* for example 1 and *3% - 0% = 3%* for example 2.
+A loss function lets us combine two numbers (the model's prediction and the actual label) into **one number.** The simple loss function above finds the difference between the prediction and the label (*100% - 88% = 12%* for example 1 and *3% - 0% = 3%* for example 2.
 In practice these are outputted as decimals *0.12* and *0.03*.)

 The errors calculated by the loss function are known as the **loss**.
 We want to minimise the error and so a loss closer to 0 is better.